csmclaren/perky/docs/src/perky.md

 This limit helps prevent running out of memory or slowing down the sorting and filtering steps (explained in subsequent sections) in pathological cases where too many records have identical scores for a given metric.

-The default limit should be more than sufficient for most analyses, but you can increase (or decrease) it using `--truncate <N>`.
+The default limit should be more than sufficient for most analyses, but you can increase (or decrease) it using `--max-records <MAX_RECORDS>`.

 ##### Examples

-To increase the truncation limit to 25,000, specify `--truncate 25000`.
+To increase the truncation limit to 25,000, specify `--max-records 25000`.

 #### Deduplicating